 Institutions concerned with sanctions risk can better prepare for the future by examining the evolution of key sanctions programs over time.
 This type of analysis not only provides context for ongoing actions but can help compliance professionals better understand recent trends in government targeting, anticipate possible future actions, and generally make more informed decisions when assessing risk.

-Our new white paper (linked at the bottom of this post) examined all 943 Mexican entities, individuals, and organizations designated by the U.S. Department of the Treasury between 2000 and 2018 as part of sanctions programs targeting drug trafficking organizations.
+Our new white paper examined all 943 Mexican entities, individuals, and organizations designated by the U.S. Department of the Treasury between 2000 and 2018 as part of sanctions programs targeting drug trafficking organizations.
 Key findings of the white paper include:

 - The number of new Mexico designations per year declined more than 80% from 2013 to 2018.